-In this section we build a generalized neural network-based sorting network with the error-free DSF and a permutation-equivariant neural network, considering the properties covered in~\secref{sec:analysis}.
+In this section we propose a generalized neural network-based sorting network with an error-free DSF and a permutation-equivariant neural network, considering the properties covered in~\secref{sec:analysis}.

-First, we describe a procedure for transforming a high-dimensional input to an ordinal score.
+First, we describe a procedure for transforming high-dimensional inputs to ordinal scores.
 Such a mapping $g: \bbR^d \to \bbR$, which consists of a set of learnable parameters, has to satisfy a permutation-equivariant property:

-where $\pi_i = [\pi([1, \ldots, n])]_i \ \forall i \in [n]$, for any permutation function $\pi$.
+where $\pi_i = [\pi([1, 2, \ldots, n])]_i \ \forall i \in [n]$, for any permutation function $\pi$.
 Typically, an instance-wise neural network, which is applied to each element in a sequence given, is permutation-equivariant~\citep{ZaheerM2017neurips}.
-Based on this consequence, instance-wise CNNs are employed in differentiable sorting algorithms~\citep{GroverA2019iclr,CuturiM2019neurips,PetersenF2021icml,PetersenF2022iclr}.
+Based on this property, instance-wise CNNs are employed in differentiable sorting algorithms~\citep{GroverA2019iclr,CuturiM2019neurips,PetersenF2021icml,PetersenF2022iclr}.
 However, such an instance-wise architecture is limited since it is ineffective for capturing essential features from a sequence.
 Some types of neural networks such as long short-term memory~\citep{HochreiterS97neco} and the standard Transformer architecture~\citep{VaswaniA2017neurips} are capable of modeling a sequence of instances, utilizing recurrent connections, scaled dot-product attention, or parameter sharing across elements.
 While they are powerful for modeling a sequence, they are not obviously permutation-equivariant.
-Unlike such permutation-variant models, we propose a robust Transformer-based network that satisfies the permutation-equivariant property, which is inspired by the recent work~\citep{VaswaniA2017neurips,LeeJ2019icml}.
+Instead of such permutation-sensitive models, we adopt a robust Transformer-based network that satisfies the permutation-equivariant property, which is inspired by the recent work~\citep{VaswaniA2017neurips,LeeJ2019icml}.

-To present our network, we briefly introduce a scaled dot-product attention and multi-head attention:
+To explain our network, we briefly introduce scaled dot-product attention and multi-head attention: